-Denar credits/deposits are further categorized by two criteria: sectoral classification and maturity.
-By sectoral classification, they are divided to: credits/deposits which refer to enterprises, credits/deposits which refer to the households.
-By maturity, the credits are divided to: short-term and long-term; and the deposits: sight deposits, short-term and long-term time deposits.
+Denar loans/deposits are further categorized by two criteria: sectoral classification and maturity.
+By sectoral classification, they are divided to: loans/deposits which refer to nonfinancial corporations (public and other), loans/deposits which refer to the households.
+By maturity, the loans are divided to: short-term and long-term; and the deposits: sight deposits, short-term and long-term time deposits.

-Foreign currency credits/deposits are classified by three criteria: by sector, by currency and by maturity.
-By sector classification, they are divided to: credits/deposits which refer to enterprises, credits/deposits referring to households.
-By maturity, credits are divided to: short-term and long-term; and the deposits to: sight deposits, short-term and long-term time deposits.
+Foreign currency loans/deposits are classified by three criteria: by sector, by currency and by maturity.
+By sector classification, they are divided to: loans/deposits which refer to nonfinancial corporations (public and other), loans/deposits referring to households.
+By maturity, loans are divided to: short-term and long-term; and the deposits to: sight deposits, short-term and long-term time deposits.
 By currency, they are divided to: credits/deposits in euros and in USA dollars.

-Interest rates on credits and deposits are in percents on annual level.
+Interest rates on loans and deposits are in percents on annual level.

-Table no. 15 Interest rates of the National Bank of the Republic of Macedonia
+Table 15.
+Interest rates of the National Bank of the Republic of Macedonia

-1. Discount rate is valid interest rate in the current month.

-- 2. Interest rate on credits over night Lombard credit is the valid interest rate in the current month. - 3.
+- 1. Discount rate is valid interest rate in the current month. - 2.
+Interest rate on credits over night Lombard credit is the valid interest rate in the current month. - 3.
 Interest rate on repo transactions for creating liquidity in the banking system is shown as average weighted interest rate achieved at the auctions in that month. - 4.
 Interest rate on CB bills is shown as average weighted interest rate achieved at the auctions with maturity of 28 days in that month.
 The interest rate is differentiated by the type of tender which can be: volume tender or interest rate tender. - 5.
 Interest rate on repo transactions for liquidity withdrawal from the banking system is shown as average weighted interest rate achieved at the auctions in that month.

-Table no. 16 Reserve requirement of banks and saving houses
+Table 16.
+Reserve requirement of banks and saving houses